From voice to text – CX is transforming

 Call centres that fall into the trap of providing cost efficiency are more operational driven and do not play a strategic role in the business of an organisation.

 Call centres are put in place to improve customer experience and thereby develop increased customer retention funnel.
-Call centres, therefore, should have a strong strategic focus.
+These institutions, therefore, should have a strong strategic focus.
 This means, in a commercial environment, their focus should be on customers and not calls.
 Their KPIs should revolve around improved customer experience, customer retention, lifetime value, the profitability of customers and so on.

-On the other hand, parameters like the number of calls, AHT, consultant count and so on need to be considered as part of the budgeting and reporting mechanism, and not as drivers of the call centres existence.
+On the other hand, parameters like the number of calls, AHT, consultant count and so on need to be considered as part of the budgeting and reporting mechanism.
+Not as drivers of the call centres existence.

 I was once speaking with an agent of a well-known bank and the agent spoke so fast, I could barely understand anything.
 He repeated the sentence thrice.
 Failing to understand what he said the third time, he simply mumbled something and the call was disconnected.
 Was I delighted?
 Certainly not!
 Would I ever call them again?
 I’d rather walk down to the branch or Google my issue.
 If given an opportunity, would I like to switch banks?
 Absolutely!

 Call centres must not allow the operational focus to obliterate strategic focus.
-Call centres must understand how they are the means of providing better value for an organisation’s customers, not just the end by which an organisation cuts costs.
+They must understand how they are the means of providing better value for an organisation’s customers.
+It is not just an end by which organisations cut costs.

 Do you think it is important to change the traditional approach to customer service?
 In our opinion, the answer is Yes, its time for digital interventions to get larger!